richardgaywood/paydata.org/content/houserules/riggers/vehicle_combat.md

 damage to passengers:

 * same number of boxes as vehicle takes? soak with body+armour as usual.
+Maybe some AP-x penalty.
 * if passengers are strapped in -> stun damage
 * if passengers are not -> physical damage
 {{% /alert %}}

 ### Forcing a stop

-Resolve as for a ram, but if there are any net hits on the test then before damage is taken, the defender has a choice: they can avoid all damage and come to a halt, or they can keep moving but resolve it as a ramming attack with full damage for both sides.
+Attacker declares as a Complex action.
+Resolve initial test as for a ram, but if there are any net hits to the attacker then before damage is taken, the defender has a choice: they can avoid all damage and come to a halt, or they can keep moving but resolve it as a ramming attack with full damage for both sides.

 ## Chases & pursuits